Magnitus-/exec-sql/README.md

 ### executeDirectory

 Execute all SQL files in a given directory.
-Note that currently, sub-directories are not supposed and will in fact cause an error.
+SQL files are identified by their '.sql' ending in the file name.
+Currently, sub-directories are ignored.

-In future versions, sub-directories will be traversed recursively if specified or otherwise will be ignored.
+In future versions, sub-directories will be traversed recursively.

 #### Signature